jorius/react-native-navigation/README.md

 export default AppContainer;
 ```
-Let's keep going through the hierarchy, this is the `source/containers/master-screen.js`, over here we're using some redux action creators and reducers state.
+Let's keep going through the hierarchy, this is the `source/containers/master-screen.js`, over here we're using some redux action creators and state reducers.

 ```jsx
 // @packages